Clery Report

 • Simple assault: An unlawful physical attack by one person on another when neither the offender displays a weapon, nor the victim suffers obvious severe or aggravated bodily injury involving apparent broken bones, loss of teeth, possible internal injury, severe laceration, or loss of consciousness.

-What is Clery Geography?
+What Is Clery Geography?

 The Clery Act requires reporting for crimes in the following areas: